dnbdmr/67key-keyboard/fw/README.md

 - [ ] Turn off unused clocks?
 APB ADC.
 Whatever was started by uf2
 - [ ] Figure out clean way to have keys do things outside of keymap
 - [ ] Set up Fn lock
+- [ ] Make menu/help, move to config.c
-- [ ] limit scrolling to 1 at a time
+- [x] limit scrolling to 1 at a time.
 - [x] Check speedup of inlining millis().
 Doesn't reallly work with externs.
   Cleared the dmb/irq around returning msticks, increased 108k->112kHz.
 - [x] Implement debounce?
 Does happen occasionally.